tushar-base-eth/zeroage/docs/PRD.md

 ### 1. Singup/SignIn Authentication
 - **Methods:** Email/password login and Google OAuth via Supabase Auth.

-### 2. User Profile Management
+### 2. User Profile/Settings Management
-- **Metrics:** Name, Unit [KG/LBS], Weight, height, body fat percentage, date of birth, and gender.
+- **Profile Details:** Name, email, about meweight, height, body fat percentage, date of birth, and gender.
+- **Settings:** theme, Unit [KG/LBS], time zone, location, race, ethinicity, feedback and logout.
-- **Editing:** Users can update profile details via a Settings page.
+- **Editing:** Users can update profile details via a Profile page.

 ### 3. Workout Logging
+- User can log multiple workouts in a day.
+- Each workout can have multiple exercises.
-- Users can select multiple predefined exercises.
+- Users can add exercises from a list of multiple predefined exercises.
+  - User should be able to starred and unstar an exercise.
+  - Starred exercises should appear at the top of the list.
+  - User should be able to search for exercises by name.
+  - Exercise list should have an option to group exercises based on muscle groups [primary/secondary].
+- User can log multiple exercises for each workout.
-- Edit sets/reps/weight for each exercise.
+- User can log multiple sets for each exercise.
-- Save workout session
+- User can log different reps for each set.
+- User can log different weight for each set.

 ### 4. Workout History
-- Users should able to see their workout history.
+- Users should able to see their workouts history which will be displayed in scrollable card format in descending order of date.
+  - Each workout should have a title, date, and a count of exercises with total volume.
+   - Total volume should be calculated based on the sets and reps logged for each exercise.
+   - Clicking on each workout should lead to a detailed view of the workout.
+    - Detailed view should include title, date, exercises, sets, and weight/reps for each set.
-- User can select a day in a calander to see their workout history for that day.
+- User can select a day in a calander to see their workouts history for that day.
+- Calenar should highlight days where user has logged a workout.
-- User can scroll history to see previous days.
+- For now, workout history is limited to read only.

 ### 4. Dashboard
-- User can see their total number of workouts and total volume.
+- User can standard metrics to track progress for example, total number of workouts, total volume, streaks, etc.
-- User can see volume for various muscles.
+- User can some interesting visualizations to track progress, such as volume for various muscles.
-- **Range Selection:** Options include week, month, 6 months, and year.
+  - - **Range Selection:** Options include week, month, 6 months, and year.
-- **Chart Display:** Horizontal scrollable cards show bar charts for each muscle group.
+  - - **Chart Display:** Horizontal scrollable cards show bar charts for each muscle group.
-- **Calculation:** Aggregations are done in Supabase using SQL with proper indexing.
+- User can also see a trendline of progressive overload of their muscles over time.

 # Database Schema & API Specifications
 - refer to 5-DatabaseAndAPI.md